Yoga uses physical postures, breathing exercises, relaxation and meditation to try and reach the best state of physical and mental health.

 Yoga is normally presented as a series of classes led by an instructor, who can correct your posture and body alignment.
 You can also practise at home and use videos to learn from.

 There are several forms of yoga, each focusing on slightly different aspects of physical and mental wellbeing.
-A recent newspaper article explains the different types, so you can look for a class that suits your needs.
+This newspaper article explains the different yoga styles, so you can look for a class that suits your needs.
 You may find that your local MS Therapy Centre has appropriate classes.

 There have been many studies into the benefits of yoga in MS. However, they are not always specific about the type of yoga and the exercises performed.
 People taking part in these studies cannot help but know what they are doing, and some of the benefits seen in yoga may come from having a supportive mentor, a sociable group or be general benefits that could be gained from any form of exercise.